 33. Anyone can bring the problem to the manager, you bring the solution

 34. Learn to adjust your tone of voice at the workplace, leaders praise in public and give feedback in private.
-Always ask for a meeting with a manager if you disagree, come prepare as to why
+Always ask for a meeting with a manager if you disagree, and come prepared as to why

 35. Ask for help earlier on instead of waiting for managers to fix the problem.
 Communication is the key.
 Make your boss look good, a good boss will give you credit even when you are not around

 36. Learn to say no in a strategic way, you can’t please everyone.
-I have seen lots of immigrants taking up overtime hours after work/ weekend or stat holiday to please the manager.
+I have seen lots of immigrants taking up overtime hours after work/weekends or stat holidays to please the manager.
 Put the boundaries of work-life balance.
 Log out and go home!
 Work is not a family!

 37. After starting in a new company, understand the policy on personal leave, sick leave and vacation.
-Does it require to get preapproved by the manager or HR? is it based on seniority?
+Does it require getting preapproved by the manager or HR? is it based on seniority?
 Seek approval before booking any vacation as the coverage is impacted.